-As of June 30, 2021, our portfolio comprises loans to 11 different borrowers, totaling approximately \$57.9 million in total principal amount, with approximately \$13.7 million in potential future fundings to such borrowers.
-As of June 30, 2021, our loan portfolio had a weighted-average YTM IRR of 15.5% and was secured by real estate and, with respect to certain of our loans, substantially all assets in the borrowers and certain of their subsidiaries, including equipment, receivables, and licenses.
-All of our loans have prepayment penalties.
-The YTM IRR on our loans is calculated using various inputs, including (i) cash and payment-in-kind ("PIK") interest, which is capitalized and added to the outstanding principal balance of the applicable loan, (ii) original issue discount ("OID"), (iii) amortization, (iv) unused fees, and (v) exit fees.
+As of September 10, 2021, loans to 13 different borrowers comprise our portfolio, totaling approximately \$106.1 million in total principal amount, with approximately \$27.5 million in potential future fundings to such borrowers.
+As of September 10, 2021, our loan portfolio had a weighted-average YTM IRR of 16.6% and was secured by real estate and, with respect to certain of our loans, substantially all assets in the borrowers and certain of their subsidiaries, including equipment, receivables, and licenses.
+The YTM IRR on our loans is designed to present the total annualized return anticipated on the loans if such loans are held until they mature, which is consistent with our operating strategy.
+YTM IRR summarizes various components of such return, such as cash interest, paid-in-kind interest, original issue discount, and exit fees, in one measure that is comparable across loans.
+YTM IRR is calculated using various inputs, including (i) cash and payment-in-kind ("PIK") interest, which is capitalized and added to the outstanding principal balance of the applicable loan, (ii) original issue discount ("OID"), (iii) amortization, (iv) unused fees, and (v) exit fees.
 Certain of our loans have extension fees, which are not included in our YTM IRR calculations, but may increase YTM IRR if such extension options are exercised by borrowers.